MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-01-tlol-human-level-in-league-of-legends-using-deep-learning.markdown

 The purpose of using image recognition techniques in these systems was to prove that it was possible to use image recognition, specifically CNN-based image recognition systems as the perceptual system within a larger game playing AI for reinforcement learning systems.

-However, there is a major downside to this in that this isn't as effective as using raw features from the game for perception and it has inherently less explainablility which means that it is harder to debug and diagnose issues, and to verify how this specific part of the system is improving.
+However, there is a major downside to this in that this isn't as effective as using raw features from the game for perception and it has inherently less explainablility.
+This means that it is harder to debug and diagnose issues, and to verify how this specific part of the system is improving.